 A dinner at Zibaldone in the Tygerberg Waterfront after the launch was even more special, as it allowed one to get to know Lungi, Sue-Ann, Sarel, and Ilse even better, and provided interesting behind the scenes MasterChef SA information: The contestants stayed at the guest farm in Paarl for up to 10 weeks (Sue-Ann and Deena), and were cut off from all communication (no cellphones or internet connection was allowed, with only a few calls to their families).
 They shared rooms.
 There was a ghost in one of the accommodation buildings, which frightened Sue-Ann and Ilse, especially when most of the other contestants had been sent home.
 They got home late at night, and had to get up at 6h00 to be back on set.
 They made their own food at night when they got back to the guest farm.
 They were provided with loads of cookbooks.
 The judges brought their own clothes, Woolworths not using the opportunity to market their clothing lines.
 Sue-Ann and Deena had to buy their own clothes for the Grande Finale dinner cooked for them at Montecasino in Johannesburg, and bumped into Ilse at Canal Walk by absolute coincidence on that day, not being allowed to tell her anything.
 Not shown on the program, but shared with Sue-Ann, was that good performance was rewarded with a shopping pass, which allowed her time off to shop at Paarl Mall!
 Almost all the contestants got on like a house on fire.
 Some of the male finalists were like naughty boys, dropping insects on Ilse, who is petrified of them, and other even worse pranks.
 Charles was the ‘papa bear’ and Samantha the ‘mama bear’ of the group.
 It was 54° C in Zanzibar, the heat and humidity affecting everyone badly, even the judges.
 A large number of the MasterChef SA team got food poisoning from eating the food at the Zanzibar night market, due to the food having been exposed to the heat throughout the day.
 The Finalists were not allowed wine.

 The two owners of Zibaldone, brothers Adriano and Roberto Pietrella originally from Umbria, were extremely generous, in sending antipasta to the table, including Vitello Tonnato (veal with tuna sauce), Coppa ham with a spelt, tomato and mozzarella salad, lamb tortellini, Veal Romana, and ending off with Tiramisu.
+I was impressed with Sarel’s love for food, so many months after the reality TV series, spending more time with the owners in the kitchen than at the table with us, always keen to learn something new.

 The MasterChef SA interviews we had done during the season one series, and the book launch, showed how the Finalists have bonded, and become friends for life, it would seem, some becoming like brothers and sisters to each others.
 All the Finalists seem to have remained humble, even though they are instantly recognisable wherever they go.
 They will become famous in the United Kingdom, the UK TV channel soon flighting our MasterChef SA series, Chef Pete announced on Thursday.
 I asked Ilse, Sarel and Sue-Ann how they felt about season two of MasterChef SA, and each of them had a different reaction: Sarel said he is already working on building more Twitter followers, Ilse said she is concerned, while Sue-Ann said it will have no effect on them, as they were the first Finalists in the first MasterChef SA program in our country.
 Season two of MasterChef SA has commenced, the cold tests completed, and the hot dish tests are underway.
 Filming at Nederburg will probably start late in January, and flighting will be twice a week, on Tuesday and Wednesday evenings, from about end March.
 Chef Pete said that the quality of the contestants is of a very high standard, having learnt a lot from MasterChef SA season one.
 The new ‘MasterChef South Africa: The Cookbook’ is compulsory reading for all MasterChef SA hopefuls, and for the fans of the TV series.